curiousML/curiousml.github.io/_projects/early-warning-system.md

    clearest open gap: models are predicting an animal while ignoring what it feeds on.

-4. **The data underneath is the real bottleneck.** *Active* surveillance — researchers dragging a cloth through undergrowth — is precise and expensive, and covers short windows that miss a multi-year life cycle. *Passive* surveillance and citizen science — people mailing in the tick they pulled off the dog — scale beautifully and are biased in obvious ways: they undercount nymphs, which are small, hard to spot, and the stage that infects most people.
+4. **The data underneath is the real bottleneck.** *Active* surveillance, with researchers dragging a cloth through undergrowth, is precise and expensive, and covers short windows that miss a multi-year life cycle. *Passive* surveillance and citizen science, people mailing in the tick they pulled off the dog, scale beautifully and are biased in obvious ways: they undercount nymphs, which are small, hard to spot, and the stage that infects most people.
 Roughly a third of studies reported no accuracy measure at all, and the ones that did are barely comparable to each other.